gabrys/gta02-agps/c/README.md

 Compile programs with:

-    gcc -falign-struct gta02-gps.c -o gta02-gps
+    gcc -fpack-struct gta02-gps.c -o gta02-gps

 The code is also compilable by g++ C++ compiler.

--falign-struct is needed, because one of the structs in ubx.h is not properly aligned and so will be padded if -falign-struct is not passed.
+-fpack-struct is needed, because one of the structs in ubx.h is not properly aligned and so will be padded if -fpack-struct is not passed.

 Makefile should do the job, just type: